fenago/puppet-course/quickstart/md/Lab_8.md

 However, some classes will only be needed on particular nodes.
 Add these to the per-node Hiera data file.
-For example, our `pbg` environment on the Vagrant box contains the following in `hiera.yaml`:
+For example, our `pbg` environment on the lab environment contains the following in `hiera.yaml`:

 ```